-Amblema plicata (Say, 1817) is a natural pearl producing freshwater bivalve mollusc found in the USA, otherwise known as the three ridge mussel, Bluepoint, purple-tip, or fluter.
-The shell is elongated or rounded shell with ridges or folds on the posterior half.
+Note: see Clause 2 Normative References; Convention on International Trade in Endangered Species of Wild Fauna and Flora half.
 No sculpturing on the anterior end.
 Nacre pearly white, frequently stained, iridescent.
 Some individuals have a purple tint.
 Amblema plicata live in small to large rivers and impoundments in mud, sand, or gravel.

-9.6 Argopecten purpuratus
+9.6 Amblema plicata

-the pectinid bivalve Argopecten purpuratus (Lamarck, 1819) commonly known as "Peruvian scallop" or "Peruvian calico scallop or the Chilean scallop, inhabits the Pacific Ocean, between the northern coast of Peru and central Chile, and has become an important commercial species.
+Amblema plicata (Say, 1817) is a natural pearl producing freshwater bivalve mollusc found in the USA, otherwise known as the three ridge mussel, Blue-point, purpletip, or fluter.
+The shell is elongated or rounded with ridges or folds on the posterior the pectinid bivalve Argopecten purpuratus (Lamarck, 1819) commonly known as "Peruvian scallop" or "Peruvian calico scallop" or the Chilean scallop, inhabits the Pacific Ocean, between the northern coast of Peru and central Chile, and has become an important commercial species.
 This species lives on sedimentary grounds in sheltered areas.
-Produces scallop pearls similar to those from the Lion's Paw (9.35)
+Produces scallop pearls similar to those from the Lion's Paw (9.37).

-9.7 Atlantic Pearl Oyster
+9.7 Argopecten purpuratus